RohithRao0507/Assignment-Protein/README.md

 ## Approach
 1. **Imported** the dataset from an Excel file.
-2. **Created** a function to compute Euclidean distance between two points.
+2. **Cleared** the data from all the noise.
-3. **Extracted** unique positions and initialized an empty distance matrix.
+3. **Converted** categorical columns to numerical using Label Encoding.
-4. **For each pair of positions**, computed the pairwise Euclidean distances between their atoms using the defined function.
+4. **Split** data into 80:20 ratio for training and testing.
-5. **Recorded** the minimal distance between the positions in the distance matrix.
+5. **At last**, tried to find the importance along with the position and saved the data in descending order in a CSV file.
-6. **Saved** the distance matrix as a CSV file.
+6. **Finally** drawn a graph showing the importance of each one.

 ## Results
 The code is successful in identifying the new virus with 96% accuracy and in the Excel output it placed the highest association level in descending order.